vocalpy/crowsetta/README.md

 # crowsetta
 A tool to ~~conbirt~~ work with any format for annotating birdsong.
-**The goal of `crowsetta` is to make sure that your ability to work with a dataset does not depend on your ability to work with any given format for annotating that dataset. `crowsetta` does not to provide yet another format for annotating birdsong!** (I promise.)
+**The goal of `crowsetta` is to make sure that your ability to work with a birdsong dataset does not depend on your ability to work with any given format for annotating that dataset. `crowsetta` does not to provide yet another format for annotating birdsong!** (I promise.)